 - Select organisation

 Here the user can select any organisation by clicking on its name.
-It is then is redirected to the login page.
+It is then redirected to the login page.

 Figure 5: Select organisation screen